cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+5/9/2020

+Finished out a first implementation of the year and month navigation in the camera roll - I believe the structure will work but will need to work thru the styling a bit more to know.

+Finished a Help Block that lists software used building this software.

+Added PureCSS to the project as a static copy to inline into the photo metadata reports (and/or future reports) for quick and simple styling - didn't link it because I want full offline functionality with these local html files.

+Originally in the metadata reports I opened the photo metadata report in an HTML view window but either the state of WebView, or the state of my use of it, means that find and context menu are not coming up?!?
+Switched that report to write to the temp folder and to open thru process start.

+Added Camera Roll to the parts generation.

+Added an about tab to the main app.

 5/8/2020